vpdb/server/doc/styleguide.md

 The following list briefly describes each component.
 You can use the menu navigation on the right hand side to quickly navigate each section.

-1. Core CSS
 1. Scaffolding
 2. Typography
 3. Grid
 4. Tables
 5. Forms
 6. Buttons
 7. Images
 8. Helper Classes
-2. Components
-	1. Dropdowns
+9. Dropdowns